 So you’ve heard those stories about there being less police on the highways during the COVID-19 pandemic, or how the police on the highways are less likely to pull you over because of social distancing?
 Yeah, those reports are totally bogus.
 Going balls-out on the highways is still a really terrible idea.
 Because now that the roads are mostly empty, busting speeders is like shooting fish in a barrel.

 However, we also understand that sometimes your feet get a little heavy on the pedal.
-And while we certainly can’t endorse such behavior, we can give you a little help to keep you out of traffic court with these six great radar detector choices.
+And while we certainly can’t endorse such behavior, we can give you a little help to keep you out of traffic court with these nine great radar detector choices.

 A couple of pertinent facts:

 - Radar detectors are illegal in Virginia and Washington, D.C.

 - They are not allowed to be used on military bases or in federal parks

 - They cannot be windshield-mounted in California and Minnesota, which pretty much eliminates everything except models that can be hardwired into your car